 For comfort after the trek, carry light casual shoes for the evening, 1 pair is enough.

 Shoes To Carry For A Gorilla Trekking Safari

-Water proof quality lightweight hiking boots as well as a pair of gaiters or heavy stockings are recommendable.
-When trekking you can tuck your trouser in to your socks to avoid anything from getting in to your trouser.
+Waterproof quality lightweight hiking boots as well as a pair of gaiters or heavy stockings are recommendable.
+When trekking you can tuck your trousers into your socks to avoid anything from getting into your trousers.